robinpowered/backend-interview-challenge/README.md

 ### Challenge 1

-Find times where all users could meet.
+Find times where all users could meet, not including working hours.

 ### Challenge 2